prometheus/docs/content/docs/practices/instrumentation.md

 dimensions or moving the analysis away from monitoring and to a general-purpose processing system.

+To give you a better idea of the underlying numbers, let's look at node_exporter. node_exporter exposes metrics for every mounted filesystem.
+Every node will have in the tens of timeseries for, say, `node_filesystem_avail`.
+If you have 10,000 nodes, you will end up with roughly 100,000 timeseries for `node_filesystem_avail`, which is fine for Prometheus to handle.

+If you were to now add quota per user, you would quickly reach a double digit number of millions with 10,000 users on 10,000 nodes.
+This is too much for the current implementation of Prometheus.
+Even with smaller numbers, there's an opportunity cost as you can't have other, potentially more useful metrics on this machine any more.

 If you are unsure, start with no labels and add more labels over time as concrete use cases arise.

 ### Counter vs. gauge, summary vs. histogram